-The support group for people diagnosed with Lynch Syndrome, and their families, will hold its meeting from 4:30-6 p.m. next Tuesday.
-The Lynch support group meets once every quarter in the Rees Skillern Cancer Institute’s Cancer Risk and Survivorship Center, Suite 307.
+The support group for people diagnosed with Lynch Syndrome, and their families, will hold its meeting on Tuesday, Nov.
+14. The Lynch support group meets once every quarter from 4:30-6 p.m. in the Rees Skillern Cancer Institute’s Cancer Risk and Survivorship Center, Suite 307.
 Catherine Marcum, DPN, APN, AGACNP-BC, AGN-BC, advanced practice nurse with training in clinical cancer genetics through the City of Hope, facilitates the group.
-Rhonda Edwards, licensed clinical social worker, will hold an open forum during the meeting.

 There is no charge to attend the Lynch Support Group.
-To RSVP, or for information on cancer risk counseling, call 423-495-GENE (4363).
+To RSVP, or for information on cancer risk counseling, call 423-495-2258.